Kuopio Museum

 – Professionals and students in the field (with the membership card)

-– Museum guests, other museum staff
+- Museum staff

 – Museum, ICOM and press card holders